-A. Explain and clarify all rules and regulations of the State 4-H Horse Show.
+1. Explain and clarify all rules and regulations of the State Horse Show.
 Some of the most important rules are:

-- a) No dogs are allowed at the show. - b) No drivers under the age of 18 are allowed to drive golf carts per Virginia Horse Center rules.
+- a.
+No dogs are allowed at the show. - b.
+No drivers under the age of 18 are allowed to drive golf carts per Virginia Horse Center rules.
 Licensed Drivers must drive slowly and safely and no one may lead horses from golf carts.
-Drivers mustadhere to marked areas where golf carts are not allowed at all times!!
+Drivers must adhere to marked areas where golf carts are not allowed at all times!!
 No golf carts may be driven through the main horse show ring areas and may not be parked near any arena.
-For the safety of horses and riders, it is paramount that drivers abide by the state show staff requests and signage. - c) Back numbers and helmets must be worn at all times when mounted or driving horse/pony carts. - d) No one but the 4-Her may ride their project animal. - e) No riding after lights have been turned out and EMTs have left the grounds.
-No riding before EMTs are on site and it has been announced. - B. Acquaint entry-candidates with the Code of Conduct (see following page). - C. Motivate entry-candidates to represent their unit and district well.
-Emphasize: - a) Good sportsmanship and safety. - b) A sense of pride and responsibility in having qualified for entry and participation. - c) Exemplary representation and conduct at this public venue.
+For the safety of horses and riders, it is paramount that drivers abide by the state show staff requests and signage. - c.
+Back numbers and helmets must be worn at all times when mounted or driving horse/pony carts. - d.
+No one but the 4-Her may ride their project animal. - e.
+No riding after lights have been turned out and EMTs have left the grounds.
+No riding before EMTs are on site and it has been announced.

+2. Acquaint Entrant with the Code of Conduct

+3. Motivate Entrant to represent their Unit well.
+Emphasize:

+- a.
+Good sportsmanship and safety. - b.
+A sense of pride and responsibility in having qualified for entry and participation. - c.
+Exemplary representation and conduct at this public venue.
 Conduct of our 4-Hers both in and out of the show ring creates a public image of 4-H which has great impact on the general public.
 They must be on their best behavior at all times.
-Care for their animal is paramount. - D. Review entries for accuracy and verify all signatures.
-An experienced 4-H horse leader will serve as great advice to review and double check entries.
-Please note: - a) Fees include a \$75 office fee for each horse and rider combination and a \$25/class entry fee.
-Stabling is also designated in FairEntry at a rate of \$25/night/horse and tack stalls are \$25/stall/night. - b) The scratch deadline is August 25th.
-No refunds after the scratch deadline.
+Care for their animal is paramount.